- 4.7.1 Set up and solve optimization problems in several applied fields.

 For the following exercises, set up and evaluate each optimization problem.

-To carry a suitcase on an airplane, the length height of the box must be less than or equal to Assuming the height is fixed, show that the maximum volume is What height allows you to have the largest volume?
+To carry a suitcase on an airplane, the length height of the box must be less than or equal to Assuming the base of the suitcase is square, show that the volume is What height allows you to have the largest volume?

 You are constructing a cardboard box with the dimensions You then cut equal-size squares from each corner so you may fold the edges.
 What are the dimensions of the box with the largest volume?

 Find the positive integer that minimizes the sum of the number and its reciprocal.

 Find two positive integers such that their sum is and minimize and maximize the sum of their squares.

 For the following exercises, consider the construction of a pen to enclose an area.

 You have of fencing to construct a rectangular pen for cattle.
 What are the dimensions of the pen that maximize the area?

 You have of fencing to make a pen for hogs.
 If you have a river on one side of your property, what is the dimension of the rectangular pen that maximizes the area?

 You need to construct a fence around an area of What are the dimensions of the rectangular pen to minimize the amount of material needed?